 As well as primarily being designed inhouse, a majority of the existing creative leadership programmes hold at least part of their training in-house.
 Retreat venues such as conference centres and hotels are also commonly used.
 Academic institutions are rarely used as training venues.
-One respondent from a Non-profit organisation reported that their creative leadership training was held entirely on-line.
-The duration of programmes varies but they are commonly held once a month and rarely last for more than two days.
+One respondent from a Non-profit organisation reported their creative leadership training was held entirely on-line.
+The duration of programmes varies.
+They are commonly held once a month and rarely last for more than two days.

-3.3 Creativity and innovation skills development in the workplace programmes.
-Just over 30% of respondents reported that their organisation does not have an existing skills training course compared to 16% without a creative leadership programme.
-Additionally, senior and middle managers are disproportionately the recipients of these types of skills development programs.
-Less than a quarter of respondents felt that their organisation's creativity and innovation skills programme was successful, and just over half were unsure whether it was successful or not.
+3.3 Creativity and innovation skills development in the workplace

+Creativity and innovation skills development programmes appear to have achieved more acceptance within organisations than creative leadership programmes.
+Just over 49% of respondents reported their organisation has hand an existing skills training course compared to 81% without creative leadership programme.
+Senior and middle managers are disproportionately the recipients of these types of skills development programs.
+Less than a quarter of respondents felt their organisation's creativity and innovation skills programme were successful, and just over half were unsure whether they were successful or not.